About our staff

 My research lies at the intersection of gender, economic and social histories of South Asia and the Middle East.
-I am concerned with the gendering of occupational categories that emerged in conjunction with industrialisation, economic liberalisation, and bureaucratic consolidation in the late nineteenth and early twentieth centuries.
+I am concerned with the gendering of occupational categories that emerged in conjunction with economic liberalisation, industrial development, and bureaucratic consolidation in the late nineteenth and early twentieth centuries.
 My PhD thesis and subsequent work examined the spatial and temporal aspects of women's and men's work, concepts and categories of skill, technology and specialist knowledge in textile factories of Ottoman Western Anatolia and Western India.

 Current research activities

 I am currently working on a monograph which is an extended version of my doctoral thesis.
 This study explores the ways in which gendered notions of skill, paid work, domesticity and technology shaped labour processes and politics in the silk factories of Bursa and the cotton mills of Bombay between 1850 and 1910.
 Contrary to a scholarly tradition that placed the late Ottoman and British Indian experiences in distinct categories, my book highlights common mechanisms of adaptation and survival in the age of European industrial hegemony.
 These involved the development of flexible and low-cost production strategies which confined female workers to crude and subsidiary tasks and associated skill with masculine virtues.